 - Like Your Page – people who like your page, or a post you made.

 We can get very detailed within each audience segment, so the more you know about your customer or client type the better.

 Two examples of this are “connection targeting”, which allows you to target your ad to people who have liked your business page, and “advanced connection targeting”, which allows you to target viewers similar to those who have liked your page.

 You can target customers based on their relationship status (good for a jewelry store, or lingerie boutique).

 Facebook will give an estimate of the audience your ad may reach as we refine the parameters above.

 Choose Ad Channel

-Then we analyze which type of ad (channel) will most effectively reach your ideal customer, and where they will be displayed.
-We can choose from, or mix, these channels:
+Then I analyze which type of ad (channel) will most effectively reach your ideal customer, and where they will be displayed.
+We can choose from, or mix, these channels, on desktop or mobile:

 - a sidebar ad

 Once we’ve established the goals, audience, and channel, we will work together to set a daily or lifetime budget (lifetime of the ad).